Hampstead Heath: Kenwood

 The area to the north of the heath is the Kenwood Estate and House – a total area of 50 ha which is maintained by English Heritage.
 This became part of the heath when it was bequeathed to the nation by Lord Iveagh on his death in 1927, and opened to the public in 1928.
 The original house dates from the early 17th century.
 The orangery was added in about 1700.

 Hampstead Heath Woods

 One third of the Kenwood estate (Ken Wood and North Wood) is a biological Site of Special Scientific Interest, designated by Natural England.

 The Vale of Health

 The Vale of Health is a hamlet accessed by a lane from East Heath Road; it is surrounded entirely by the heath.
 In 1714, one Samuel Hatch, a harness maker, built a workshop and was granted some land.
 By 1720, he had a cottage at what was subsequently called Hatch's or Hatchett's Bottom.
-A new name, considered given in deliberate attempt to change the image of a developing location, the Vale of Health, was recorded in 1801.
+A new name, regarded as a deliberate attempt to change the image of a developing location, the Vale of Health, was recorded in 1801.